Lower Eye Bag Removal Blepharoplasty

 How do eye bags form?

-Eyelid lifting surgery is usually performed in people over 35 who develop chronic eye bags or those who get them earlier on due to hereditary reasons.
-You might be ideal for the procedure if your overall health is good and you have realistic expectations.
-Your doctor will review your medical history to see if there are any factors that increase your risk of surgery.
-People with dry eyes, bleeding disorders, and high blood pressure are usually advised against this type of procedure.
+You may be a good candidate for the procedure if your overall health is good and you have realistic expectations.
+Your doctor will review your medical history to see if any factors increase your risk of surgery.

 How is the procedure performed?

 Lower eyelid surgery is usually performed under local anaesthesia with sedation.
 An incision is made either along a natural crease of the lower eyelids, the eyelash margin or on the inside of your eyelid so that it remains well hidden.
-Excess skin and fat are removed and muscle is tightened if necessary.
-The incisions are closed with fine sutures which remain in place for approximately a week.

 What are the postoperative care instructions?

-You will need to have someone drive you home after the procedure and should plan to take several days off work.
-You may experience some pain, swelling and bruising for a week or two.
-Some people complain of having dry eyes.
 Ice cubes or an ice pack can bring down your symptoms.
-Your doctor will prescribe eye drops or artificial tears along with pain medications as necessary.
+Your doctor will prescribe eye ointment or eye drops along with pain medications as necessary.
 You should avoid over-the-counter medications that increase bleeding.

 Get In Touch With UsRequest us an appointment.
 Send us your questions?